jonesdwill/Quantum-Sandbox/README.md

 # Quantum-Sandbox
-A variety of quantum computing experiments to get to grips with IBM's Qiskit and QI as a whole.
+A variety of QI projects, using Qiskit, to teach myself Quantum Computing.